 Is there a particular path you recommend starting on based on my team’s level of knowledge, the lifecycle stage of my business, and/or the maturity of our inbound marketing program?

 How long will it take to reach a point of success or see a return on my investment (ROI)?
 This may also be a standalone question that makes the top of your list.

 How do you measure client success?
-Specifically, what reporting does your team offer to track and measure progress made against deliverables or key performance indicators (KPIs) we’ve agreed to as part of our partnership?
+Specifically, how does your team measure progress and performance throughout our engagement?
 This could also be a standalone question, depending on the type of work being outsourced to the agency.